Grinderofl/EFConvention/README.md

 ```
 Version history
 ==========
+#### v 2.2
+* IDbInterceptor-inherited entities are automatically picked up as a convention.

 #### v 2.1
 * Renamed project to EFConventions and then to EFConvention because EFConventions was already taken on NuGet...
 * Added real convention based model builder overrides.